This post may contain eBay affiliate links. Please read our disclosure policy.

 Roger Clemens is one of the best (and most controversial) pitchers in Major League Baseball history.
 His best weapon was his 98-mile-per-hour fastball.
 Hence, he earned the nickname “Rocket.”

 Clemens was born on 8/4/62 in Dayton, Ohio.
-He was a three-sport star (baseball, football, and basketball) at Spring Woods High School in Houston, TX.
+At Spring Woods High School in Houston, TX, he was a three-sport star (baseball, football, and basketball).
 He then attended the University of Texas, helping the Longhorns win the 1983 College World Series.

 The Boston Red Sox selected Clemens 19th overall in the 1983 MLB Draft.
 He spent the first 13 years of his pro career in Boston.
 During that span, he recorded three seasons with at least 20 wins.

-His best year was in 1986, when he went an astonishing 24-4.
+His best year was 1986 when he went an astonishing 24-4.
 Thus, Clemens earned the first of his 11 All-Star berths and the first of his seven Cy Young Awards that year.
 He also won the 1986 American League MVP award.

 Clemens’ other accolades include the Triple Crown (1997 and 1998), the MLB All-Century Team, and the Boston Red Sox Hall of Fame.

 Let’s check out the best Roger Clemens rookie cards for investment purposes.

 Here is the best Clemens rookie for ROI purposes, but is going to cost some monster dollars at high grades.

 Numbered #181 the card shows Roger posing for the camera with a smug-ass smile.
 His name is in the bottom right-hand corner, and the Boston Red Sox is in the bottom right-hand corner.